 1. Once a student has been awarded a baccalaureate degree, no factors related to that degree can be changed.
 Courses cannot be repeated to improve the GPA.
 Majors or minors cannot be added.
 2. Once a student has been awarded an associate's degree, the degree title and program cannot be changed.
 If a student advances to earn a baccalaureate degree, grades earned toward the associate's degree will be used in calculating the GPA for the baccalaureate degree.
 Courses taken for the associate's degree can be repeated to improve the baccalaureate GPA, but academic renewal cannot be applied to courses taken as part of the associate's degree.

-E. Requirements for Double Majors
+E. Requirements for Double Majors (two or more majors within one degree)

 1. Students may pursue two different baccalaureate majors simultaneously by declaring a major in each academic department.
-A student may be allowed to pursue a double major within a single academic department (i.e., Foreign Languages, Performing Arts) at the discretion of the department.
+A student may be allowed to pursue a double major within a single academic department (e.g..
+Foreign Languages (French and Spanish)) at the discretion of the department.
+One diploma listing both majors will be awarded per degree.

-2. One diploma (B.S. or B.A.) listing both majors will be awarded.
-The student must choose to fulfill the general requirements for either a bachelor of science or bachelor of arts degree, and the requirements for both majors must be satisfied accordingly.

-3. If either or both of the two declared majors require a minor program of study, that requirement is waived, unless the number of additional hours required for the second major is less than 15 semester credit hours.
+2. If either or both of the two declared majors require a minor program of study, that requirement is waived, unless the number of additional hours required for the second major is less than 15 semester credit hours.
 If a student later decides to complete only one of the two major programs, any minor requirements are reinstated.

-4. The requirements for both majors must be completed when the student files for graduation.
+3. The requirements for both majors must be completed when the student files for graduation.